sonicpanther101/school-website/README.md

 ### Demonstration of using efficient tools and techniques when developing my website

 I have used the default Next.js "pages" file structure.
 This means that all pages are created in a folder called "pages" and each page is created in a folder with the name of the page, eg. "pages/index.tsx" for the homepage and "pages/register/index.tsx" for the register page.
 This is key for having a logical and industry standard file structure.

 ![file structure image](public/image-16.png)

 I have added meaningful comments to my code by commenting to title the sections of my homepage.

 ![meaningful comments](public/image-17.png)

 And also by commenting on features that are not yet implemented.

 ![emailing details comment](public/image-19.png)

 I have used [https://validator.w3.org/](https://validator.w3.org/) to validate my website.
 When I ran it first, I found that it had a few errors.

 ![w3c validation](public/image-18.png)

-I went ahead and fixed these errors however I cannot fix some due to Next.js being ahead of the validator in terms of convention.
+I went ahead and fixed these errors however I cannot fix some because I am using Next.js, which means the code I write is not directly the html that ends up on the website.
+This means I don't have control over the compilation to get rid of these errors.

 ![change 1](public/image-20.png)
 ![change 2](public/image-21.png)